-Component System Requirements Diagnostic Services (Health Tests) for Office 365 (Exchange Online and Skype for Business Online) The following prerequisites are needed for Office 365: Microsoft PowerShell 5.0 or later Microsoft Online Service Sign-in Assistant Windows Azure Active Directory for Windows PowerShell Microsoft Exchange Online PowerShell Module For more information, see Diagnostic Services (Health Tests) for all Environments on page 9.
-Diagnostic Console for all Environments Microsoft .NET Framework 4.5.1 Diagnostic Console for Exchange 2007 EMC 2007 SP 1 or later Diagnostic Console for Exchange 2010 Microsoft PowerShell 2.0 or later Diagnostic Console for Exchange 2013 Microsoft PowerShell 2.0 or later Diagnostic Console for Exchange 2016 Microsoft PowerShell 2.0 or later Diagnostic Console for Lync 2013/Skype for Business 2015 Microsoft PowerShell 2.0 or later Web Reports For installing Web Reports, you need one of the following: IIS 7.0 or later with the following enabled: World Wide Web Services or Web Server (IIS) Application Development Features: ASP, ASP.NET, Server-Side Includes Security: Windows Authentication - OR - IIS 8.0 or later with the following enabled: World Wide Web Services or Web Server (IIS) Application Development Features: ASP, ASP.NET 3.5, Server-Side Includes Security: Windows Authentication For viewing Web Reports, you need: • Internet Explorer 9.0 or later Requirements for specific operating systems: If you are using Windows 7, you must enable Static Content and Default Documents in IIS to view Web Reports.
-If you are installing Web Reports on a remote computer, you must us SQL Authentication.
+Component System Requirements Diagnostic Services (Health Tests) for Office 365 (Exchange Online and Skype for Business Online) The following prerequisites are needed for Office 365: Microsoft PowerShell 5.0 or later Microsoft Online Service Sign-in Assistant Windows Azure Active Directory for Windows PowerShell Microsoft Exchange Online PowerShell Module For more information, see Diagnostic Services (Health Tests) for all Environments on page 0.
+Diagnostic Console for all Environments Environments on page 9.
+Microsoft .NET Framework 4.5.1 Diagnostic Console for Exchange 2007 EMC 2007 SP 1 or later Diagnostic Console for Exchange 2010 Microsoft PowerShell 2.0 or later Diagnostic Console for Exchange 2013 Microsoft PowerShell 2.0 or later Diagnostic Console for Exchange 2016 Microsoft PowerShell 2.0 or later Diagnostic Console for Exchange 2019 Microsoft PowerShell 2.0 or later Diagnostic Console for Lync 2013/Skype for Business 2015 Microsoft PowerShell 2.0 or later Web Reports For installing Web Reports, you need one of the following: IIS 7.0 or later with the following enabled: World Wide Web Services or Web Server (IIS) Application Development Features: ASP, ASP.NET, Server-Side Includes Security: Windows Authentication - OR - IIS 8.0 or later with the following enabled: World Wide Web Services or Web Server (IIS) Application Development Features: ASP, ASP.NET 3.5, Server-Side Includes Security: Windows Authentication For viewing Web Reports, you need: • Internet Explorer 9.0 or later Requirements for specific operating systems: If you are using Windows 7, you must enable Static Content and Default Documents in IIS to view Web Reports.
+If you are installing Web Reports on a remote computer, you must use SQL Authentication.
 Rights and Privileges Local Windows Administrator privileges are required on the computer on which UC Diagnostics is installed.